woeiru/lab/con/try5.md

 ssh-copy-id root@"$node1_ip"
 ssh-copy-id root@"$qdevice_ip"

-## On Both Nodes, after Step 4 is completed on each of them.
+## On both nodes after Step 4 is completed on each of them
 pvecm qdevice setup "$qdevice_ip" -f